ironcore-dev/metal-operator/docs/api-reference/api.md

 </em>
 </td>
 <td>
-<p>ServerMaintenanceRef is a reference to a ServerMaintenance object that that BMC has requested for the referred server.</p>
+<p>ServerMaintenanceRefMap are references to a ServerMaintenance objects that Controller has requested for the each of the related server.</p>
 </td>
 </tr>
 </table>